david-a/echoes/Resources.md

 - Communal decision-making through emotional resonance
 - Deep spiritual connection to water and dreams

 **Role in Story:** Another enslaved species, forced to work in underwater mining operations and provide aquatic resources.
-Crystal has a special connection to them through her dream communications.
+Matar has a special connection to them through her dream communications.

 **Musical Style:** Flowing, ethereal, with water sounds and dreamy melodies.
 Their music is deeply emotional and intuitive.